sinova-dev/cursor-rules/cursor/README.md

 ---

-### Tactical Tips – Fighting Bugs Like a Jedi
+## 🛡️ Tactical Tips – Fighting Bugs Like a Jedi

-- **Ask for Rationale, Not Just Code**

-  - Example: _“Refactor this function to follow early-return error handling and explain each change.”_
+- **Ask for Rationale, Not Just Code**: ask Cursor to explain why it made changes, not only what it changed (for example: _“Refactor this function to follow early-return error handling and explain each change.”_).

-- **Constrain the Scope**

-  - Specify files, modules, or functions to operate on.
-  - Avoid “rewrite the whole repo” style prompts—this is how Death Stars are accidentally created.
+- **Constrain the Scope**: specify the files, modules, or functions to operate on, and avoid “rewrite the whole repo” style prompts—this is how Death Stars are accidentally created.

-- **Iterate in Small Steps**

-  - Use short, focused prompts and apply changes incrementally.
-  - Combine with your normal review process and CI pipeline.
+- **Iterate in Small Steps**: use short, focused prompts and apply changes incrementally, combining them with your normal review process and CI pipeline.

-- **Keep the Project Rules Up to Date**
-  - Maintain `.cursorrules` and architecture docs so Cursor has accurate guidance.
-  - Treat those prompts like canonical Jedi texts.
+- **Keep the Project Rules Up to Date**: maintain `.cursorrules` and architecture docs so Cursor has accurate guidance, and treat those prompts like canonical Jedi texts.

 ---

-### MCP and Advanced Workflows – Calling the Droid Army
+## 🤖 MCP and Advanced Workflows – Calling the Droid Army

 With **Model Context Protocol (MCP)**, Cursor can connect to external tools—documentation, browsers, design systems, and bug trackers—turning your AI into a full strike team, not just a lone Jedi.

-- **Project‑Local MCP Setup**
+- **Project‑Local MCP Setup**:

   - Define project tools in `.cursor/mcp.json` so they only apply to that repo.
   - Global/editor‑wide tools can be managed from **Settings → Cursor → MCP / Tools**.

-- **Useful MCP Servers from This Repo (Short List)**
+- **Useful MCP Servers from This Repo (Short List)**:
-  - **Context7** – fetch up‑to‑date docs and examples for libraries and frameworks without leaving Cursor.
+  - **Context7**: fetch up‑to‑date docs and examples for libraries and frameworks without leaving Cursor.
     - More info: see `mcp/README.md` → **Context7**.
     - Video: [Context7 MCP quick intro](https://www.youtube.com/watch?v=qZfENAPMnyo).
-  - **Sequential Thinking** – step‑by‑step reasoning for hard bugs, algorithms, and architecture decisions.
+  - **Sequential Thinking**: step‑by‑step reasoning for hard bugs, algorithms, and architecture decisions.
     - More info: `mcp/README.md` → **Sequential Thinking**.
     - Video: [Sequential Thinking MCP walkthrough](https://www.youtube.com/watch?v=RCFe1L9qm3E).
-  - **Browser Tools** – drive a real browser for audits, screenshots, and end‑to‑end debugging.
+  - **Browser Tools**: drive a real browser for audits, screenshots, and end‑to‑end debugging.
     - More info & setup: `mcp/README.md` → **Browser Tools**.
     - Video: [Browser Tools MCP demo](https://www.loom.com/share/88f493eb9c114d3b901ea97e9251e5e6?sid=241311b6-b2a7-4b2d-9b6c-70c0f64f8062).
-  - **Figma MCPs (Framelink & Dev Mode)** – pull real designs and tokens from Figma, then turn frames into code.
+  - **Figma MCPs (Framelink & Dev Mode)**: pull real designs and tokens from Figma, then turn frames into code.
     - More info: `mcp/README.md` → **Framelink Figma MCP** and **Figma Dev Mode MCP**.
     - Videos: [Framelink / Figma MCP overview](https://www.youtube.com/watch?v=6G9yb-LrEqg), [Figma Dev Mode MCP guide](https://www.youtube.com/watch?v=yO3Wr7DEWF0).
-  - **Jam MCP** – debug with user recordings, console logs, and network traces from Jam.
+  - **Jam MCP**: debug with user recordings, console logs, and network traces from Jam.
     - More info: `mcp/README.md` → **Jam MCP**.
     - Video: [Jam MCP debugging guide](https://jam.dev/docs/debug-a-jam/mcp).